 Journalist Thanh Thuy (Long An Newspaper and Radio and Television Station): Ethics and thinking - "Guiding principles" in the AI era |

-As a former student of the University of Social Sciences and Humanities, Ho Chi Minh City, a school with a long tradition of journalism training, I have always been shaped in thinking and professional ethics since my student days.
-No matter how the flow of journalism changes, how modern the journalism environment becomes, the two words "ethics" are always the "compass" guiding my journey with journalism.
+As a former student of the University of Social Sciences and Humanities, Ho Chi Minh City, a school with a long tradition of journalism training, I have always been trained in thinking and professional ethics since my student days.
+No matter how the flow of journalism changes, how modern the journalism environment becomes, the two words "ethics" are always the "compass" that guides me on my journey with journalism.

 AI, after all, is a useful tool that helps us work more effectively, but the key factor is always the ethics and thinking of the user.
 No matter how much technology develops, the passion for the profession, ethics and sharp thinking of journalists must still be the prerequisites to ensure the objective truth of press information when conveyed to the public and for humans to always master artificial intelligence in the digital age.